-- Signed leases may be used to determine the net rental income for an investment property not owned during the previous tax year.
-Refer to Partial or No Rental History on Tax Returns section for additional eligibility options. - " Note: The rental payment on the lease must be in U.S. dollars (cannot be in cryptocurrency).

-Schedule E - Supplemental Income and Loss

-Net Rental Income/Loss should be calculated as follows:

-- " Gross Rents and Royalties Received (from the schedule E) - (-) Total Expenses (from the schedule E) - " (+) Amortization/Casualty Loss/Non-recurring Expenses - (+) Insurance - " (+) Mortgage Interest - (+) Taxes - " (+) HOA fees - " (+) Depreciation - " Total ÷ 12 to 24 (# of months based on the tax return review above) monthly PITIA\ payment = Net rental income/loss per month - \If there is a HELOC secured by the property, the payment per the credit report may be used to calculate the monthly net rental income/loss. - " If positive add to income, if a loss add to the liabilities. - " (Do not include the PITIA in the total obligations, as adding the loss is already taking it into consideration) - This calculation should be documented in the loan file.
+Schedule E - Supplemental Income and Loss Net Rental Income/Loss should be calculated as follows: Gross Rents and Royalties Received (from the schedule E) (-) Total Expenses (from the schedule E) (+) Amortization/Casualty Loss/Non-recurring Expenses >> >> (+) Insurance (+) Mortgage Interest (+) Taxes (+) HOA fees >> (+) Depreciation >> Total ÷ 12 to 24 (# of months based on the tax return review above) - monthly PITIA payment = Net >> rental income/loss per month If there is a HELOC secured by the property, the payment per the credit report may be used to calculate the monthly net rental income/loss.
+If positive add to income, if a loss add to the liabilities. >> (Do not include the PITIA in the total obligations, as adding the loss is already taking it into consideration) This calculation should be documented in the loan file.
 If the current residence is being converted to a second home or investment property, refer to Real Estate Obligations: Departure Property for additional guidelines.

-Rental/Investment Property Income/Loss - Subject Property

-- " If the borrower is qualified using the full housing expense (rental income is not considered), documentation of rental income is not required. - " When the subject property will generate rental income, one of the following forms must be used to support the income-earnings potential of the property: - Small Residential Income Property Appraisal Report (Fannie Mae form #1025 or Freddie form #72) - Single Family Comparable Rent Schedule (Fannie form #1007 or Freddie form #1000) - " Note: Leases must be current and fully executed, with a minimum original term of one year. - " Refer to the table below for all Subject Property income verification requirements.
+Rental/Investment Property Income/Loss - Subject Property If the borrower is qualified using the full housing expense (rental income is not considered), documentation of rental income is not required.
+When the subject property will generate rental income, one of the following forms must be used to support the income-earnings potential of the property: Small Residential Income Property Appraisal Report (Fannie Mae form #1025 or Freddie form Single Family Comparable Rent Schedule (Fannie form #1007 or Freddie form #1000) Note: Leases must be current and fully executed, with a minimum original term of one year.
+Refer to the table below for all Subject Property income verification requirements.
 Does the Borrower Have a History of Receiving Transaction Documentation Requirements Rental Income from the Type Subject Property?
 Average the income/loss unless declining.
-Verify by use of form 1025/72 or 1007/1000 as applicable and either: The two most recent federal tax returns with schedule E; or Yes Refinance Current lease agreements that reflect Calculating consistent gross rental income if the borrower can document a qualifying exception (see Rental Income on Partial or No Rental History on Tax Returns Subject Property below).
-Verify by use of form 1025/72 or 1007/1000 as applicable.
+Verify by use of form 1025/72 or 1007/1000 as applicable and either: The two most recent federal tax returns with schedule E: or Yes Refinance Current lease agreements that reflect consistent gross rental income if the borrower Calculating can document a qualifying exception (see Partial or No Rental History on Tax Returns Rental Income on below).
+Subject Property Verify by use of form 1025/72 or 1007/1000 as applicable.
 Copies of the current lease agreement(s), if property is currently rented.
 No Purchase To calculate the monthly rental income amount for qualifying use 75% of the gross rental income reflected on the lease agreement or verified on form 1007, 1025.
 Verify by use of form 1025/72 or 1007/1000 as applicable.
 Copies of the current lease agreements(s), if property is currently rented.
-To calculate the monthly rental income No Refinance amount for qualifying, use 75% of the gross rental income reflected on the lease agreement or verified on form 1025/72 or 1007/1000.

-" Note: The income approach on the appraisal and copies of the present lease(s), if applicable, must support the rental income used to qualify the borrower.
+No Refinance To calculate the monthly rental income amount for qualifying, use 75% of the gross rental income reflected on the lease agreement or verified on form 1025/72 or 1007/1000.
+Note: The income approach on the appraisal and copies of the present lease(s), if applicable, must support the rental income used to qualify the borrower.
+If the borrower does not have a documented history of receiving rental income as noted above, refer to >> Partial or No Rental History section for additional eligibility options.
+Partial or No This policy may be applied to refinance of a subject rental property or to other rental properties owned by Rental History on the borrower.
+Tax Return